itsalaidbacklife/CuttleRender/README.md

 -Prevented users from entering closed games

 TODO:
+-Enable scuttling
 -Fix deal method to reset game
--Enable playing a card to field
--Enable scuttling
+-Enable the one-offs
 -WHERE THE FUCK IS GAMEVIEW.JS